zwebzone/zwebzone.github.io/content/lovely/_index.md

 ## 😃 Brief Biography

 I am Zhan Zhuang, currently BEng at the Department of Computer Science and Engineering of [SUSTech](https://www.sustech.edu.cn/), supervised by Professor [Xuan Song](https://faculty.sustech.edu.cn/songx/).
 I am going to study for my doctorate in the collaborative program of SUSTech and City University of Hong Kong under the dual supervision of [Yu Zhang](https://yuzhanghk.github.io/) and [Ying Wei](https://wei-ying.net/).
-My research interests are mainly in Urban Computing and Machine Learning.
+My research interests are mainly in Transfer Learning, Meta-learning and Continual Learning.

 ---

 ## 🆕 News

-- I started learning meta-learning, transfer learning, multi-task learning and continual learning!

----
+- Graduation is coming...

 ## 🏆 Honors